Director James Troiano

 The Media Relations Unit

-The Sheriff's Office is committed to informing the community, through the accredited news media, of events and incidents within the public domain and is also committed to fostering a mutual relationship of trust, cooperation and respect between the general public, the news media, and the Sheriff's Office.
+The Sheriff's Office is committed to informing the community, through the news media of events and incidents within the public domain and is also committed to fostering a mutual relationship of trust, cooperation and respect between the general public, the news media, and the Sheriff's Office.

-Commander Bob Weber serves as the agencies Media Relations point of contact.
+Director James Troiano serves as the agencies chief spokesperson and Ms. Laura Williams is the public information officer.
 The office is staffed Monday thru Friday from 8:00 a.m. to 5:00 p.m.
 Unit personnel are available 24 hours a day to respond to serious incidents and/or media requests.
 The Media Relations Unit is located within the Operations Center of the Sheriff's Office.

 Media Relations Unit personnel respond to newsworthy events and coordinate the dissemination of information to the news media.
 This is accomplished by first obtaining information on an incident from the on-scene incident commander.
 Media Relations personnel will then provide on-camera interviews, radio interviews, etc., followed by a news release that is disseminated to all concerned media on that particular incident.
 Unit personnel respond regularly to various requests for information from local and national media organizations.